puppetlabs/puppet-docs/source/pe/2.5/quick_writing.markdown

 This exercise will create a class that manages the permissions of the `fstab`, `passwd`, and `crontab` files.

 * Run `mkdir -p core_permissions/manifests` to create the module directory and manifests directory.
-* Create and begin editing the `core_permissions/manifests/init.pp` file,
+* Create and begin editing the `core_permissions/manifests/init.pp` file.
 * Edit the init.pp file so it contains the following, then save it and exit the editor:

 {% highlight ruby %}